Sculptures unveiled at St John's Hill

 New public art at St John's Hill regeneration scheme was officially unveiled on 2 March.

 L-R: Stephen Howlett, Chief Executive, Peabody; Cllr Ravi Govindia, Leader, London Borough of Wandsworth; Lord Kerslake, Chair, Peabody; Rodney Harris, artist.

-Artist Rodney Harris worked closely with residents and the local community to design four brick relief sculptures, which have been incorporated into the new buildings at Peabody’s St John's Hill estate near Clapham Junction.
+Artists Rodney Harris and Valda Jackson worked closely with residents and the local community to design four brick relief sculptures, which have been incorporated into the new buildings at Peabody’s St John's Hill estate near Clapham Junction.